4 Min Read

 If you have difficulty cutting down on social media use, try creating app limits on your phone or setting a physical timer.
 For example, setting screen time limits for specific social media platforms and websites can help you spend less time on social media sites.

 When you hit your time limit, turn your phone on silent, turn on “do not disturb,” and find new things to do.
+Spending time on offline activities, such as reading or exercising, can serve as beneficial breaks from digital distractions and enhance overall mental health.
 If you’re constantly feeling tempted to check Snapchat, Whatsapp, or Facebook messenger, try putting your smartphone in a separate room, under your bed, or somewhere out of sight.
 It might be difficult to stop reading your favorite blogs or real-time news stories for a few days, but you’ll be okay.

 For example, if Instagram posts, TikTok videos, or social media posts from influencers and models create a vicious cycle of self-comparison, it’s OK to unfollow them.
 Give yourself permission to not read the news, not engage in political discussions, and take breaks from keeping up your social media presence.
 You might try using social media solely as a communication tool, or check the front page of the internet once each day to minimize social media overload.